Avril112113/WhyB-Spec/spec.md

 # JsonRPC Over TCP
 Following how HTTP uses headers only one header is valid `Content-Length` and should always be used
-Incoming messages should always be UTF-8
+Incoming messages MUST be UTF-8
 An example of a message (**Note**: use of tabs, not spaces)
 ```json
 Content-Length: 45\r\n